ShipEngine/shipengine-js/docs/addresses.md

 You might want to validate that an address is correct.
 The simplest way to accomplish this is by calling [validateAddress](../api/classes/addressesservice.html#validateaddress) with the necessary information to build an [Address](../api/classes/address.html).
+This accepts a single address and returns a boolean.

 --- validate address args
 ```ts